CaptainCodeman/firestore-converter/README.md

 } from 'firestore-converter'
 ```

-Some of these types are just to make it convenient and easy to migrate existing data converter code you may have and avoid having to decide whether you should be importing them from the `firebase/firestore` package or `firebase-admin/firestore`:
+Some of these types are just to make it convenient and easy to migrate existing data converter code you may have and avoid having to decide whether you should be importing them from the `firebase/firestore` package or `firebase-admin/firestore`, others help with making your converter independent of each specific client-side or server-side SDK:

 - `FirestoreDataConverter`
 - `WithFieldValue`